tokland/shoogle/README.md

 Features
 ========

-* Provides infrastructure for Oauth2 authentication (console or QT/GTK browser).
+* Infrastructure for the Oauth2 authentication (console or QT/GTK browser).
-* Exposes all services supported by the Gooogle Python API.
+* Exposes agnostically all the services in the API.
-* Inspect the services/resources/method of the API.
-* Generates template to send JSON requests.
+* Generates templates so you can build your JSON requests.
-* Credentials are created/reused depending on the scopes needed.
+* Credentials (separated by profiles) are created/reused depending on the scopes needed.

 Notes
 =====